ronin-chain/ronin-random-beacon/README.md

 ## Background
 ------
-We run service for listening the events from chain for generating the proof and submit after 10 minutes daily.
-It will retry n times before marking failed.
+We run a service that listens for events from the blockchain, generates proofs based on these events, and submits them every 10 minutes daily.
+The service will retry n times before marking a submission as failed.

 ## Flow
-The idea is to use event trackers, task processing for processing via file

-### Chain Tracker
-Interval: 3s

-Tracking the latest block process.

-### Random beacon tracker

-Tracking events with setting `tracker_block_size` and `tracker_safe_block_range`

-### Task processor
+The service uses event trackers and task processing mechanisms to handle the flow of operations:

+1. **Chain Tracker**: This component runs at an interval of 3 seconds, tracking the latest processed and finalized blocks on the blockchain.

+2. **Random Beacon Tracker**: This component tracks random beacon request events on the blockchain.
+It operates based on the `tracker_block_size` and `tracker_safe_block_range` settings, and updates the processed block.

+3. **Task Creator**: This component creates tasks based on the events tracked by the Random Beacon Tracker.

+4. **Task Sender**: This component handles the tasks created by the Task Creator and prepares them for proof submission.

+5. **Task Syncer Sent**: This component handles sent tasks and updates their status to either success or failure.

+6. **Task Reorg Checker**: This component handles task reorganization based on the finalized block.

+7. **Task Cleaner**: This component cleans up tasks that are more than 2 months old.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine.
+These instructions will help you get a copy of the project up and running on your local machine.

 ### Prerequisites